 And relatively speaking, those people listening to and watching “Canada Reads” are expecting that the panelists who are defending/championing specific books are capable of determining whether they are worthwhile reading, relatively speaking.

 The other day, I was listening to an early episode of the TIFF Long Take podcast, and a guest commented that he watches an average of 400 films a year.
 He watches the majority of these while travelling the film festival circuit (e.g. watching an average of five films daily during the Toronto International Film Festival) and he implied that he’d like to be able to watch more.

 More than 400 films.
 For the past two years, I’ve made a New Year’s resolution to watch 52 films, because I used to love watching movies but the habit has gotten rusty.
 Last year, I had to squeeze in a couple of films at the end of December to reach my goal.
 And I’m not talking Criterion series here (maybe one or two): “Guardians of the Galaxy” rubs elbows with “Cape Fear” in my viewing log.
 I’m just talking about trying to secure a habit.
-If someone offered me a seat on the panel of Canada Watches, I
+If someone offered me a seat on the panel of Canada Watches, I would decline.

 Part of the reason why I struggle to make time to watch films is that I read a lot.
 Last year, I read 281 books.
 Not just movie-watching gets put aside when you’re that obsessive about something.

 All sorts of things are neglected in my life while I am overly attentive to books and stories.
-So when I inwardly question whether a panelist on Canada Reads has read ‘enough’ to be taken seriously when they recommend a book, I realise that my idea of a lot of books is bound to be different from other readers.
-(There are probably people out there who have watched 5 films in the past year, while I was struggling to watch 52 and someone else was sorry he only managed 400.)
+So when I inwardly question whether a panelist on Canada Reads has read ‘enough’ to be taken seriously when they recommend a book, I realise that my idea of a “lot” of books is bound to be different from other readers.
+(There are probably people out there who have watched 5 films in the past year, while I was struggling to watch 52 and someone else was sorry to have only managed 400.)

 I could say that somewhere between 5 books and 281 books – that’s enough.